 Q. Please explain the Company’s rebuttal adjustment for REC revenues.

 A. As explained in the rebuttal testimony of Company witness Mr. Gregory N. Duvall, the Company proposes to include approximately $4.8 million of Washington-allocated REC revenues in the test period.
 Confidential Exhibit No.___(RBD-7C) shows the Company’s development of the $4.8 million of Washington-allocated REC revenues, which is based on the Company’s response to WUTC Staff Data Request 93.
+Adjustment 12.5 of Exhibit No.___(RBD-6) replaces the Company’s initial green tag (REC) revenue adjustment (page 3.5) included in Exhibit No.___(RBD-3).

+The restating portion of this adjustment reverses the actual REC revenues (from east and west control area resources) booked during the historical period.
+These booked amounts were based on accrual estimates and were allocated using the system generation (SG) factor in the per books data.

-Adjustment 12.5 of Exhibit No.___(RBD-6)adds these revenues to the test period.
-The Washington revenue requirement impact of this pro forma adjustment is a reduction of approximately $5.0 million.
+The pro forma portion of this adjustment adds approximately $4.8 million of Washington allocated REC revenue to the pro forma test period based on Washington’s Control Area Generation West (CAGW) allocation of actual 2009 west control area resource sales.
+The Washington revenue requirement impact of this restating and pro forma adjustment is a reduction of approximately $600,000.

 Net Power Costs